Clinical Medicine

 Respiratory Infections Diseases, including Tuberculosis

-It’s challenging to diagnose and manage non-malarial fever without localizing sign such as leptospirosis, rickettsiosis, dengue fever, which are common in the tropical countries.
-We are investigating acute undifferentiated febrile illness in the Department of Infectious Diseases, Bac Mai Hospital, Hanoi, Vietnam and the National Infectious Disease Hospital (San Lazaro Hospital), the Philippines, by applying various new diagnostic tests.
+We are investigating acute undifferentiated febrile illness in the Department of Infectious Diseases, Bac Mai Hospital, Hanoi, Vietnam and the National Infectious Disease Hospital (San Lazaro Hospital) in the Philippines, applying various advanced diagnostic tests in collaboration with the National Institute of Infectious Disease in Tokyo and the London School of Hygiene and Tropical Medicine.

 HIV/AIDS Studies and others